AI Safety Researcher Quits OpenAI, Saying Its Trajectory Alarms Her

 Hello!

-Another One
+Another Departure

 “After almost three and a half years here, I am leaving OpenAI,” Campbell’s message reads.
 “I’ve always been strongly driven by the mission of ensuring safe and beneficial AGI, and after [Brundage’s] departure and the dissolution of the AGI Readiness team, I believe I can pursue this more effectively externally.”

-Growing Pains
+Growing Pains in 2026

-"While change is inevitable with growth, I’ve been unsettled by some of the shifts over the last [roughly] year, and the loss of so many people who shaped our culture," the researcher wrote.
-"I sincerely hope that what made this place so special to me can be strengthened rather than diminished."
+“While change is inevitable with growth, I’ve been unsettled by some of the shifts over the last [roughly] year, and the loss of so many people who shaped our culture,” Campbell wrote.
+“I sincerely hope that what made this place so special to me can be strengthened rather than diminished.”

 Thank you!